Last Updated on February 7, 2022

-Every week I roast a chicken and make bones from the broth.
+Every week I roast a chicken or a turkey and make bones from the broth.
 Every.
 Single.
 Week.
 That’s why I’m sharing my favorite bone broth recipe with you.
-It’s so easy to prep a batch once a week.
+It’s so easy to prep a batch and enjoy it throughout the week.

 WHY IS BONE BROTH GOOD FOR YOU?